tarunvelli/node-dict/key/readme.md

-API key to be included in key/key.js as
+API key to be entered in key/key.js as

 ` module.exports = "value"; `